zwpdbh/ocaml_3110/README.md

 ### What is a library

-A library is a collection of modules produce
+A library is a collection of modules

 - A library's name is usually the name of the folder contains the dune file.
 - The dune file simply specifies the compiled result is a library.